malstor/thunderx-ubuntu/README.md

 https://docs.docker.com/engine/install/ubuntu/

+After installing docker,

+Create the docker group and add your user:

+    Create the docker group.

+ sudo groupadd docker

+Add your user to the docker group.

+ sudo usermod -aG docker $USER

+Log out and log back in so that your group membership is re-evaluated.

-After installing docker, reboot to reload the network stack.
+reboot or reload the network stack.